redox-os/website/content/news/this-month-241031.md

 - Andrey Turkin sent the first batch of patches to implement the `riscv64gc-unknown-redox` triple on the Rust compiler fork of Redox
 - Andrey Turkin implemented the RISC-V target on the build system
 - Andrey Turkin added RISC-V code on most user-space components
-- Jeremy Soller enabled the [RISC-V toolchain](https://static.redox-os.org/toolchain/riscv64gc-unknown-redox/)
-- Jeremy Soller enabled [RISC-V packages](https://static.redox-os.org/pkg/riscv64gc-unknown-redox/) on the build server
+- Jeremy Soller enabled the [RISC-V toolchain](https://static.redox-os.org/toolchain/riscv64gc-unknown-redox/) and [RISC-V packages](https://static.redox-os.org/pkg/riscv64gc-unknown-redox/) on the build server

 ## Package Improvements